The Hamiltonian formulation of General Relativity: myths and reality: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to A.M.
-Frolov, M. Kidd, S.R.
-Valluri, A.V.
-Zvelindovsky and, especially, to D.G.C.
-McKeon for numerous discussions and suggestions during last few months.
+Frolov, T. Hyland, M. Kidd, S.R.
+Valluri and, especially, to D.G.C.
+McKeon and A.V.
+Zvelindovsky for numerous discussions and suggestions during the preparation of our paper.
 We are thankful to P.G.
 Komorowski for pointing out, guiding in and providing references on results of numerical relativity.
-The partial support of The Huron University College Faculty of Arts and Social Science Research Grant Fund is greatly acknowledged.
+The partial support of the Huron University College Faculty of Arts and Social Science Research Grant Fund is greatly acknowledged.

 We would also like to express our gratefulness to our Teacher, the late Prof. A.V.
 Zatovsky, who long ago taught us the first course in Theoretical Physics, Analytical Mechanics, in the spirit inherited from Lagrange.